vnau/KeePass2Trezor/README.md

 🌱 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+If you feel like spreading some digital love, here are a couple of wallets for your crypto spare change:

+🪙 Bitcoin: ```bc1qrf697vnj424jqaam7fx0fygdl5gvflaxex9pph```
+💎 Ethereum: ```0x288CFF4732f098d55909d815D4487eD46B100CAE```

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.